Home > American Destinations > Mexico > Taking a Tour of Palenque from Villahermosa: What to Expect

 The Tower of the Palace of Palenque

-Three temples make up the Group of the Cross.
-These temples were built by Chan Bahlum II, the son of Pacal the Great, to honor his reign following the death of his father.
-It is believed that these three temples have distinct height differences as they represent the three levels of the Mayan Universe: the heavens, the surface of the Earth, and the underworld.
+The Group of the Cross consists of three temples built by Chan Bahlum II, the son of Pakal the Great, following his father’s death.
+The temples differ in height and symbolically represent the three levels of the Mayan universe: the underworld, the Earth, and the heavens.

 Area for Sacrifices in the Center of the Group of the Crosses